cessen/tenthash/docs/design_rationale.md

 128 bits resulted in a slightly simpler implementation of the mix function, but also significantly reduced performance: with 256 bits you can process roughly twice as much data in the same time due to instruction-level parallelism.
 Also, at 128 bits the mix function requires more rounds to achieve sufficient diffusion, so it would also be slower due to needing to bump the number of rounds up.

 512 bits, on the other hand, increased implementation complexity more than I wanted.
-And although it certainly has the potential for performance gains with a wide SIMD implementation, a straightforward scalar implementation actually had worse performance than 256 bits in the (admittedly limited) testing I did.
+And although it certainly has the potential for significant performance gains with a wide SIMD implementation, a scalar implementation that mixed the entire hash state together was slower in my testing, and an independent-lane-based approach with scalar code was only marginally faster.

 So given TentHash's goals, 256 bits felt like it hit a good sweet spot: good performance with a simple implementation.